tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

 ### V-A. Tips

 - Here is the HTML I used for my divergence `<select>`
-  - you will need to write an `onchange` event handler for this control, and grab its `.value` whenever it changes
+  - you will need to write an `onchange` JS event handler for this control, and grab its `.value` whenever it changes
-  - Power-tip:
+  - **Power-Tip**:
     - more than likely your JS needs to get a *numeric* value from the form field, but form values are always of type *string*
     - what to do?
-Convert the string to a `Number` before your JS uses it
+Convert the string to a `Number` before your JS uses it!

 ```html
 <div id="controls">